Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Discussion

-The optimization scheme for 3DGS originated from \cite{zha2024r} proved its robustness in reconstruction with low-to-mid acceleration factors (such as 2X, 4X, 6X, and 8X).
+The optimization scheme for 3DGS originated from \cite{zha2024r} proved its robustness in reconstruction at low-to-mid acceleration factors (such as 2X, 4X, 6X, and 8X).
 By eliminating cloning and replacing the original splitting method with the new long-axis splitting, and initializing from sparse Gaussian points, the proposed 3DGSMR model delivers impressive results with high acceleration factors (10X and 12X).
 It is also observed that the results from 3DGSMR were less noisy and maintained continuity in content, demonstrating its ability to enhance image quality and improve visual appearance.
 We also demonstrated the model's ability to resist noise disturbance in k-space data.
+The denoising effect of the framework stems from its spatial smoothing of neighboring voxels.
+When noise corruption is sparse, the model can discriminate isolated noise from underlying anatomy.
+When noise corruption is spatially clustered, this distinction breaks down: the Gaussian representation may interpret the noise as genuine fine detail, drive the estimated kernels to extremely small variances, and converge to a noise-fitting solution.
 The time spent on the reconstruction can be considered efficient if the process is halted once an acceptable standard is reached.
-Typically, it takes 600 iterations for low-to-mid acceleration factors and 1000 iterations for high acceleration factors that consume only few minutes to achieve clinically acceptable results.
+Typically, it takes 600 iterations for low-to-mid acceleration factors and 1,200 iterations for high acceleration factors that consume only few minutes to achieve clinically acceptable results.
 For acceleration factors greater than 12, the quality deteriorates significantly.
 For high acceleration factors, the original densification strategy introduces significant overlap in the densified Gaussian points, which amplifies the smoothing or blurring effect in the 3DGSMR reconstructions.
 This makes it harder for the model to converge towards small Gaussian points that capture fine details.
 The modified densification strategy that we proposed in this work uses only long-axis splitting without too much overlaps, allowing the Gaussian points to more easily split into smaller Gaussian points to recover the fined details.
 This approach facilitates the inference and recovery of the lost high-frequency components.